propcom/jquery-styled-select/README.md

 * setVal: sets the value of the select itself
 * setText: sets the displayed text but not the value
 * refreshText: sets the displayed text by interrogating the value

+### Events

+The plugin listens to two events, `change` and `change.styled-select`.
+The former is obviously triggered by the browser, but the latter is one you can trigger manually in order to have the select update.
+This allows you to refresh any select element without having to test whether the API exists in its data object.

+	// This requires you to know about the plugin if (api = $(selector).data('styled-select')) {
+	    api.setVal(value);
+	}

+	// This works regardless, and doesn't end up in a funny loop
+	$(selector).val(value).trigger('change.styled-select')

+However!
+If you have kept hold of your original objects, the `val()` method on those is augmented to automatically refresh anyway.
+This is simply a utility, and probably should not be relied on.